-Komatsu only uses and discloses Personal Information for the primary purpose for which it was collected, that is to enable Komatsu to conduct its business of marketing, selling and servicing heavy mobile equipment and providing training services, or for a related purpose, or where the individual has consented.
+Komatsu only uses and discloses Personal Information for the primary purpose for which it was collected, that is to enable Komatsu to conduct its business of marketing, selling, hiring and servicing of new and used mining equipment, construction and utility equipment, parts and providing training services, or for a related purpose, or where the individual has consented.

 Komatsu will take such steps which are reasonable in the circumstances to ensure that Personal Information it uses or discloses is, having regard to the purpose of the use or disclosure, accurate, up to date, complete and relevant.